TosbackCgusBridge-Bot/CGUs-versions/Tealium/Privacy Policy.md

 About Tealium

 Founded in 2008, Tealium is the leader in enterprise tag management and digital data distribution.
 Tealium brings order to marketing chaos and serves as a foundational data layer for all marketing cloud applications.

-Copyright © 2014 Tealium.
-All Rights Reserved.
+© 2014 Tealium Inc. All rights reserved.
+Tealium, AudienceStream, and all other Tealium marks contained herein are trademarks or service marks of Tealium.
+All other marks contained herein are the property of their respective owners.

 *   Site Map
 *   Terms of Use